FactomProject/factomd/support/dev/README.md

 # Dev environment setup guide

-The *docker-compose* setup included here allows creating a development environment with all supporting services (for logging, monitoring etc.) running in docker containers on the local machine.
+The *docker-compose* setup included here allows creating a development environment for all supporting services (for logging, monitoring etc.) running in docker containers on the local machine.

 Starts the following:
- - a network of 3 *factomd* nodes connected into a single custom network
  - a full ELK (*Elasticsearch* + *Logstash* + *Kibana*) stack that gathers logs from the network
  - a *Prometheus* instance for gathering metrics from the nodes
- - an *nginx* instance to serve a list of peers so that the *factomd* instaces can find each other

 > Warning: This setup is for development environment only and should not be
 > used in production.
 Specifically the data for all services are not persisted